andykamp/tap-waitlist/README.md

 - i need to manually create the tables (??) by copypasting the migrated queries into the postgres console....
     - OPS if i dont do this i get an error "error: relation does not exist"
 - then i can use the app as usual. if
+- flow is then:
+    - yarn generate (generates a migration)
+    - yarn drizzle-kit push:pg (pushes the created migration to the db AKA creates the tables)

+## Next server vs client
+- i can create client context providers
+- all imports inside a client MUST be clients
+- BUT i can pass a server-side child into a client since it is rendered on the server before being passed down
+- So that means that the page.tsx is by default a server evenn tho it is wrapped by client providers!
+- This means that e.g TRPC and react-query can be used in all client components and pages, but we can still render the main page with data fetches on the server

 ## Auth
 - use clerk for auth